 Blocked amount receipt confirmation (Optional: If you've taken an education loan)

-Affidavit to support the second year of your study from your sponsor (parents or relatives) along with their ITR and six months' salary account statement, if working; or 6 months savings account statement if not working
+Affidavit to support the second year of your study from your sponsor (parents or relatives) along with their ITR and six months' salary account statement, if working, or six months savings account statement if not working

-If your German Student Visa application has been rejected due to your performance at the interview, it might be because you failed to convince the interviewer about your choice of university or course.
-To increase your chances of securing a visa, you must understand the requirements of your desired course and be prepared to discuss them in detail.
+Suppose your German Student Visa application has been rejected due to your performance at the interview.
+In that case, it might be because you needed to convince the interviewer about your choice of university or course.
+To increase your chances of securing a visa, you must understand the requirements of your desired route and be prepared to discuss them in detail.

 Before attending the interview, research the university and course thoroughly.
 This will demonstrate your commitment to your studies during the visa interview.